-No floor drains or plumbing connections are required since all models use an automatic condensate water evaporating system (see Figure 4) which is completely self-contained and no further assembly or maintenance is required.
+All models utilize a unique hot air condensate water evaporating system which is completely self-contained and no further assembly or maintenance is required (see Figure 5 & 5A).
 In some adverse conditions such as high ambient temperature, high humidity, extremely heavy usage, frequent loading for prolonged periods of time, or heavy pan loading, the amount of condensate water generated could overflow the pan.
 If this occurs, the plastic drain tube from the cabinet can be diverted directly to a floor drain, bypassing the condensate pan.
-Alternatively, an optional electric condensate vaporizer may be purchased as an accessory.
-A condensate heater is also supplied with all remote models.
-To install the optional condensate heater, follow the steps for ("Installing Electric Condensate Heater" in the "Optional Accessories" section) towards the back of this manual.
+Alternatively, an optional electric condensate heater may be purchased as an accessory.
+An electric condensate heater is also supplied with all remote models.
+To install the electric heater, see "Installing Electric Condensate Heater" in the "Optional Accessories" section at the back of this manual.

-FIGURE 4: Griddle Stand Components (Exploded View)
+FIGURE 5: CRB Components (Rear View)